 Easter Sunday, Terry Fox Day and Boxing Day are not General Holidays.
 Employees who do not work on these days do not have to be paid.
 Employers have the discretion to treat these days as General Holidays.

 General Holiday pay is 5% of total wages (not including overtime) in the four weeks before the holiday.
-All employees receive General Holiday pay unless the are scheduled to work on the holiday but are absent without the employer's permission, or they are absent without the employer's permission from their last scheduled day before or first scheduled day after the holiday.
+All employees receive General Holiday pay unless they are scheduled to work on the holiday but are absent without the employer's permission, or they are absent without the employer's permission from their last scheduled day before or first scheduled day after the holiday.

-In most cases, employees who work on a General Holiday receive General Holiday pay plus 1.5 times times their wages for the hours worked.
+In most cases, employees who work on a General Holiday receive General Holiday pay plus 1.5 times their wages for the hours worked.
 However, workers in a gas station, hotel, restaurant, place of amusement, continuously operating business, climate-controlled agricultural business, or a seasonal industry receive regular wages for working a General Holiday if they receive another day off with General Holiday pay in the next 30 days.
 Read the General Holiday fact sheet.

 Employees must receive a 30-minute unpaid break after every 5 hours of work.
 This is the only break required by the Employment Standards Code.
 Coffee breaks, rest breaks and other meal breaks are provided at the employer's discretion.